Mighty Oaks From Little Acorns Grow

 Do you accept insurance?

-Services are private pay only.
-Clients can choose to pay with cash, checks, HSA, or credit cards.
-Some insurance companies will reimburse for services with a receipt of services rendered, which Dr. Carlson can provide for you.
-Sessions fees begin at $210 per hour, but Dr. Carlson can work with a sliding fee scale based on your income and number of family members in the home.
+At Mighty Oaks, we provide self-pay services only to allow for increased autonomy and confidentiality of services.
+Some insurance companies will reimburse for services with a receipt of services rendered, which your clinician can provide for you.
+We are happy to discuss with you the potential and appropriateness for utilizing your out-of-network benefits.
+We can also work with a sliding fee scale based on your income and number of family members in the home.

-Helena Reece, Keith Bryant, Komal Sawani can provide a sliding scale.
+Keith Bryant, Devyn Hagan, and Jeremy Jones can provide a sliding scale.
 Their sessions begin at $150.

-Sonia Parail works at a reduced fee and can provide a sliding scale.
-Her sessions begin at $95.
+Gabby Carr works at a reduced fee and can provide a sliding scale.
+Her sessions begin at $135.

 Yoga classes are $23 per class, or students can purchase a 5 class pass for $100.
 Workshops and individual yoga session rates vary.